prusnak/tamago-example-pi1/README.md

-# Tamago Example for Pi 2b
+# Tamago Example for Pi 1 B+

-This is an example 'hello world' type application that runs on the Raspberry Pi 2b.
+This is an example 'hello world' type application that runs on the Raspberry Pi 1 B+ (and probably other variants of Pi 1).
 The example does some basic validation of RAM, RNG, watchdog and LEDs.
 Connect a UART cable to see diagnostic output.

 ## Prerequisites